THE PAGER OF CHAOS AND MR. BASIL

 Turn down the heat beneath the pot of my life before it boils over.

-Teach me to value presence over productivity and people over pressure.
+Teach me to value presence over productivity.

 Restore my soul beside still waters.